norcams/iaas/docs/getting_started/index.rst

 For team and project status information
 ---------------------------------------

-This will be in norwegian only.
+This will be in Norwegian only.

 * :doc:`/status/index`